How Do I Get a Small Business Loan With Bad Credit?

 Of all the funding products we’re discussing, lines of credit will be the most difficult to get approved for as it does entertain fair to subprime credit but does not go as deep into lower credit as other options mentioned.
 So, if you’re considering a line of credit for your small business, it’s essential to know if you’re eligible because lenders are far harsher in their requirements related to the line of credit.

 Business lines of credit offer incredible opportunities, but the requirements can be stringent.
 It’s a highly flexible option for small business owners, which can significantly benefit your businesses.
-If you’re looking for flexibility and improved cash flow out of bad credit business loans, a business line of credit is a great choice.
+If you’re looking for flexibility and improved cash flow, a business line of credit is a great choice.
 However, it’s not a great option for large loan amounts, as the limit will be restricted, and approval is more difficult to achieve.
 Lines of credit are great for cash flow needs!

 Line of Credit Product Overview

 Terms: Open revolving line of credit, renewed annually semi-annually to annually